dipy/dipy/README.rst

 You can find our sources and single-click downloads:

 * `Main repository`_ on Github.
-* Documentation_ for all releases and current development tree.
+* Documentation_ for all releases and the current development tree.
 * Download as a tar/zip file the `current trunk`_.

 .. _main repository: https://github.com/dipy/dipy